mhoyer/redux-typed-ducks/README.md

 # Typed Ducks

-Inpired by https://github.com/erikras/ducks-modular-redux I wanted better type support for projects written with typescript using the redux pattern.
+Inspired by https://github.com/erikras/ducks-modular-redux I wanted better type support for projects written with typescript using the redux pattern.
 This project also tries to shrink the boilerplate code even further, e. g. no need for those switch-case statements to map the actions to its reducer